microsoft/moaw/workshops/aks-openai-embeddings/workshop.md

 > If you notice that the api pod is stuck in *ContainerCreating* status, chances are that the federated identity was not created properly.
 To fix this, ensure that the "CSIIdentity" environment variable was created properly.
 You should then run the "az identity federated-credential create" command again using string values as opposed to environment variables.
 You can find the string values by using the **echo** command to print the environment variables in your terminal.
 It is the API deployment that brings the secrets from Key vault into the AKS cluster, so the other two pods require the API pod to be in a running state before they can start as well since they require the secrets.

 </div>

+---

+# Build Intelligent Apps on AKS Challenge 1

+Create CICD pipeline to automate OpenAI web application deployment to AKS.

+Assumption is that infrastructure, setting variables and keyvault secrets were done following OpenAI Scenario  steps in [README.md](../AKS-OpenAI-CogServe-Redis-Embeddings/README.md)

+## Create GitHub Identity Federated with AAD

+Simplest way to create template for Github workflow is to use AKS **Automated deployments** wizard.
+It will create Github identity federated with AAD and grant to it required permissions to AKS and ACR

+Fork `AKS-Landing-Zone-Accelerator` repo and use wizard option to "Deploy an application" pointing it to your fork and selecting provisioned ACR and AKS

+## Update GitHub workflow for Kustomize steps
+Once deployment wizard is finished it will create PR with sample github flow that could be updated to match the steps required to run Kustomize

+- Add variables section and specify all variables that were queried from deployment
+- Add Repo secret `CLIENT_ID` to value retrieved during infrastructure setup
+- Add step to prepare `.env` file with all replacement variables
+- Add step to bake Kubernetes manifest from Kustomize files
+- Modify deployment step to refer to Kustomize built manifest